How Large is 20 Acres? Visualizing and Understanding Land Area

 Area = Length x Width

 Since 1 acre = 43,560 square feet, a 20-acre plot has an area of 871,200 square feet.
 To determine the length and width, you’ll need additional information, such as the desired aspect ratio (the ratio of length to width).
-For instance, if you want a square plot, then you can find the length of each side using the square root of the total area:
+Take this case: if you want a square plot, then you can find the length of each side using the square root of the total area:

 √871,200 sq ft ≈ 933.4 ft

 This means a square 20-acre plot would have sides of approximately 933.4 feet.
-However, as mentioned before, most land parcels are irregular in shape.
+Even so, as mentioned before, most land parcels are irregular in shape.

 Frequently Asked Questions (FAQ)